donsez/javaee7-angular-swagger-docker/README.md

 The Wildfly JavaEE7 serves :
 * a RESTFul service
 * a simple AngularJS application
-* and the Swagger UI
+* the Swagger UI and an 1-page HTML documentation

 Usage
 =====